 In-store advertising doesn’t always follow the same formula as traditional or out-of-store marketing.
 When creating content for in-store advertising, keep the following concepts in mind.

 Placement: Find the right location.
 Where you place in-store advertising is just as important as what you say in in-store advertising.
 Make sure your displays and signage fit into the showroom layout.
 Position content so that messages are in the places where shoppers spend the most time in your store, and place it the right distance from shopper’s eyes so they can view it properly.

+Brevity: Say it quickly.
 You don’t have a lot of time to catch and hold the attention of in-store shoppers.
 Most shoppers won’t stop to watch a lengthy video or read a detailed message.
 Keep it short and brief.
 Use bullet points and headlines that get to the point and quickly relay the vital information shoppers need.

 Relevance: Give consumers what they want.
 As with any marketing, it’s important to fully understand your target audience.
 Define your target audience and deeply assess who they are and what they need and what.
 Once you have a full understanding of your audience, you can create messaging that accurately touches on their true pain points and desires.

 Quality: Add a professional polish.
 In-store advertising content should be created with the same level of professionalism and care that out-of-store marketing receives.
 Put resources into creating in-store content, and use high-quality screens and signs to ensure that your messages look polished and professional.

 Timelessness: Don’t be out-of-date.
 A retail store can quickly lose credibility and consumer trust by featuring out-of-date or irrelevant in-store promotions.
 When you choose to use in-store advertising, you cannot set it and forget it.
 You need to set up a marketing content schedule that reminds your team to change out-of-date promos and advertisements.

 The presentation of your retail store is a reflection of your brand and business.
 It is a form of marketing that shows your customers who you are and what you sell.
 The way you present your store can shape shopper habits and increase sales.
 It can act as the trigger that leads in-store customers to make a purchase or make a larger purchase.

 So, your in-store presentation can’t be an afterthought.
 You must put the right resources, time, thought, and energy into how your physical storefront looks if you want to capitalize effectively on in-store marketing.

 To help you make sure your store is setup to connect with shoppers and provide excellent customer experiences, we’ve put together this downloadable Retail Store Audit checklist.
-It includes 20+ question to help you assess and analyze the interior and exterior of your store to make sure you aren’t missing any opportunities to leverage in-store advertising and impress your customers.
+It includes 20+ questions to help you assess and analyze the interior and exterior of your store to make sure you aren’t missing any opportunities to leverage in-store advertising and impress your customers.
 Download your free Retail Store Audit checklist.